 White-sand beaches, turquoise waters, green lagoons, and emerald forests- this is what comes to my mind whenever I hear “Palawan.”
 Not to be biased to my island province, but what’s not to love?
 Home to bio-diverse landscapes and often referred to as the “last frontier,” tourists from all over the world flock to witness and experience this island paradise all year round.

 Palawan is a narrow island about 450 kilometers long.
-Anywhere you go, you are never far off the coast but it’s more than just a beach haven; from reef to ridges, Palawan has a lot to offer.
+Anywhere you go, you are never far off the coast.
+It’s more than just a beach haven, though.
+From reef to ridges, Palawan has a lot to offer.